Functional specification documentation: Quick guide to making your own

 It’s possible to fill out a pre-made template when creating your own functional specification documentation.

-For example, Stanford have a Word template which is available to download for free here.
+For example, Stanford has a Word template which is available to download for free.
 Ideally, you won’t create the document in isolation.
 It’s best to grab key members of the project so you can include their input, as it will be pertinent.
 You can simple work your way through the order of the bullet list above to create your documentation.

 Getting started with your functional specification document can be as simple as writing out a few use cases and building on that.
 A use case is just a way to describe the behavior of a system.
-There are a raft of helpful use case examples available to you right here.
+There are a raft of helpful use case examples available to you.

 When it comes to writing a use case you need to know the following: